ionic-team/stencil-site/src/docs/framework-integration/angular.md

 ## Including the Custom Elements Schema

-Including the `CUSTOM_ELEMENTS_SCHEMA` in the module allows the use of the web components in the HTML markup without the compiler producing errors.
+Including the `CUSTOM_ELEMENTS_SCHEMA` in the module allows the use of the web components in the HTML markup without the compiler producing errors this code should be added into the `AppModule` and in every other modules that use your custom elements.
 Here is an example of adding it to `AppModule`:

 ```tsx
 import { BrowserModule } from '@angular/platform-browser';